garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > namespace

 Specify which namespace to deploy services to.
-Defaults to the environment namespace, if specified and enabled, otherwise the project name.
+Defaults to `<project name>-<environment namespace>`.

-Note that the framework generates other namespaces as well with this name as a prefix.
+Note that the framework may generate other namespaces as well with this name as a prefix.

 | Type     | Required |
 | -------- | -------- |